 An E-2 Application Is Never Just an Immigration Filing

 An E-2 application is never just an immigration filing.
 Every case depends on a U.S. business being properly formed, documented, and ready to operate.
-That can involve company formation, licences, leases, employment agreements, tax coordination, and a credible business plan.
+That can involve company formation, licenses, leases, employment agreements, tax coordination, and a credible business plan.
 Our London team works closely with our U.S. business, tax, and immigration lawyers so clients receive coordinated support across the legal and practical elements of the case.

 Direct Access to Senior E-2 Lawyers in London